Contemporary art: Themes

 Irbid, Jordan, "We are Arabs.
 We are Humans".
 Inside Out is a global participatory art project, initiated by the French photographer JR, an example of Street art.

 Contemporary artwork is characterised by diversity: diversity of material, of form, of subject matter, and even time periods.
 It is "distinguished by the very lack of a uniform organizing principle, ideology, or - ism" that is seen in many other art periods and movements.
 Contemporary art does not have one, single objective or point of view, so it can be contradictory and open-ended.
 There are nonetheless several common themes that have appeared in contemporary works, such as identity politics, the body, globalization and migration, technology, contemporary society and culture, time and memory, and institutional and political critique.
 Contemporary art has increasingly reflected themes of globalization, migration, and cultural identity since the late 20th century.
-Examples include works addressing immigration and displacement in urban contexts.
+Examples include works addressing immigration and displacement in urban contexts, as well as queer contemporary art of the Middle East and North Africa.